housegamer1/surf_battles_b/README.md

 ## Requirements

 For now: requires python3.
-Might turn into an exe in the future
+Might turn into an exe in the future<br>
+requires "keyboard"<br>
+pip install keyboard